saphetor/varsome-api-client-python/docs/developer-guide.md

 ## Async interface

 The client is async-native.
 The synchronous `lookup` / `batch_lookup` methods are thin wrappers.
 Use the async interface directly for better performance in async code.

-### Single lookup
+### Single item lookup

 ```python
 import asyncio